HopkinsIDD/Uvira_vaccination_validation_2023/README.md

 # Reviewing Memo
 ## Entry URL for the Review
 https://ljcc3rm9md.labeling.us-east-1.sagemaker.aws
-If you don't have account for logging, please contact pfang3@jhu.edu.
+If you don't have an account for logging, please contact pfang3@jhu.edu.
 Once you log in, you will see all the register books that need human verification.

 ## Introduction & Purpose